reedhaw/apitestkithelper/README.md

 * **Safety First:** Integrated WHMIS pictograms for relevant tests with "sticky" tooltips that provide detailed hazard information and link to the official manual.
 * **Result Interpretation:** "What do my results mean?" modals provide official API® guidance from the instruction manual on interpreting test results and recommended actions.
 * **Light & Dark Modes:** A sleek, accessible theme toggle that saves user preference for a comfortable viewing experience.
-* **Fully Responsive:** Designed to work flawlessly on any device, from a mobile phone to a desktop computer.
+* **Fully Responsive:** Designed to work on any device, from a mobile phone to a desktop computer.
-* **WCAG 2.2 Compliant:** Built with a focus on accessibility, ensuring high-contrast text and elements in both themes.

 ## How to Use